-Computer labs are available on the first floor of the Macon Campus in rooms 106, 107, and 108, on the second floor in room 228, and in the Learning Assistance Center (LAC).
-These rooms may be used if there is not a class in session; class times will be posted and open lab times will also be posted.
+A Computer lab is available on the first floor of the Macon Campus in room 108.
+Room 108 may be used if there is not a class in session; class times will be posted and open lab times will also be posted.
+Computers are also available in the Learning Assistance Center (LAC).
+In addition, there are computer carts and an IPAD cart for classrooms usage.
+Checkout of these carts is available through the Administrative Assistant of the Macon Campus.